-This steam roasted chicken has always been considered a quintessential item on the wedding menus in the central and lower Punjab areas of Pakistan.
+This steam-roasted chicken has always been considered a quintessential item on the wedding menus in the central and lower Punjab areas of Pakistan.
 The very spicy yet super delicious roast is generally made in a big cooking vessel called Degh but this recipe makes it easy to make at home.

 Khousay is originally a Burmese and Thai dish called “Khao Suey,” Memon’s modified it and adapted to make their own version.
-It is a very pungent and aromatic dish with depth of flavor and is probably the most popular dish in any Memon home.
+It is a very pungent and aromatic dish with a depth of flavor and is probably the most popular dish in any Memon home.
 Cooked noodles in a flavorful coconut curry with a meat gravy topped with herbs and toppings is the delectable dish we Memon’s call Khousay.

 This one is amongst Punjabi chicken curry recipes.
 You just can’t go wrong with this.
 The chicken is cooked in spicy tomato gravy with subtle flavors.
 The unique style of cooking curry in a wok (AKA Karahi) will take your heart.
 This will be surely taking a permanent place in your everyday chicken recipes.

 For chicken kofta curry yogurt, coconut, and cream; all are blended together with roasted cumin and coriander to make this yummy kofta (AKA meatballs) curry.
-The koftas are soft, full of flavor and melt in the mouth.
+The koftas are soft, full of flavor, and melt in the mouth.
 You can devour meatballs one after another, it tastes so yummy!

 This is an easy but loud chicken recipe that calls for tikka masala, ketchup, and mayonnaise or cream.
 It is served with sautéed vegetables.
 A unique and delicious chicken that can be eaten with rice or roti and even alone without any carbs.
-Lastly, if you don’t have whole chicken you can make it with a chicken cut in pieces, chicken quarters, or with boneless chicken too.
+Lastly, if you don’t have whole chicken you can make it with a chicken cut in pieces, chicken quarters, or boneless chicken too.

-This is a dhaba style (street-style) quick chicken in yogurt based curry.
+This is a dhaba style (street-style) quick chicken in yogurt-based curry.
 It is spiced with freshly grounded cumin, coriander, and pepper.
 A quick and simple chicken gravy recipe with delectable flavors and aroma.
 This is the white and dairy-based version of traditional karahi.